 There is no difference in treatment with respect to reception based on nationality.

-The rescued Afghans received donations from the Hungarian Red Cross and many private individuals, as well as the U.S. Embassy in Budapest, equipping them for basic necessities, primarily with winter clothes.
-A group of volunteers organized a special winter clothes donation in both premises and paid regular visits to both Balassagyarmat and Vámosszabadi.
-In early September, the HHC attorneys noted complaints about the Wi-Fi connection both in Balassagyarmat and in Vámosszabadi (only plug-in cable internet was available), which made it hard for the evacuees to keep contact with family members stuck in Afghanistan.
+The rescued Afghans received donations from the Hungarian Red Cross and many private individuals, as well as the U.S. Embassy in Budapest, equipping them with the basic necessities, primarily with winter clothes.
+A group of volunteers organised a special winter clothes donation in both premises and paid regular visits to both Balassagyarmat and Vámosszabadi.
+In early September 2021, HHC attorneys noted complaints about the Wi-Fi connection both in Balassagyarmat and in Vámosszabadi (only plug-in cable internet was available), which made it hard for the evacuees to keep contact with family members stuck in Afghanistan.

-As for community activities, Menedék Association mainly organized programs outside the camps focusing on the children.
-During their stay in the reception centres, education for the children was not organized.
+As for community activities, Menedék Association mainly organised programmes outside the camps focusing on the children.
+During their stay in the reception centres, education for the children was not organised.

 Information by the NDGAP on 7 February 2022.